Saturday, 3 June 2023

 Alghero was once part of the Catalan Empire and they still hold to their Catalonian traditions and many to their language.
 As we have travelled through Sardinia there has been an interesting mix of cultures - Sardinian, Italian and now here in Alghero, Catalonian.

 The Sky Bar at our hotel gave us a wonderful panorama of this ancient city and its port.
-That night we got lost in the walls of old town trying to find a little hole-in-the-wall restaurant where we were treated to a traditional Alghero style Sardinian seafood dinner.
+That night we got lost in the walls of Old Town trying to find a little hole-in-the-wall restaurant where we were treated to a traditional Alghero-style Sardinian seafood dinner.

 Early next morning saw us on our way to the wharf to board a boat which would take us to Neptune’s Caves under the towering Capo Caccia cliffs.
 The cliffs were stunning.